NeoSphere0/Android-Adblocker/README.md

-# Unified Hosts Adblock
+# Android Hosts Adblock
-Small adblock magisk module using unified host files from Steven Black [(Check out his github for more information)](https://github.com/StevenBlack/hosts)
+An adblocker using the sustemless magisk module install
 ##Usage:
 #### First Enable Systemless Hosts in Magisk Manager
  - Open terminal then type: